thuvh/monasca-api/README.md

 * adminAuthMethod - "password" if the Monasca API should adminUser and adminPassword to login to the Keystone server to check the user's token, "token" if the Monasca API should use adminToken
 * adminUser - Admin user name
 * adminPassword - Admin user password
+* adminProjectId - Specify the project ID the api should use to request an admin token.
+If blank, the admin user's default project will be used.
+If present, this field overrides the adminProjectName field.
+* adminProjectName - Specify the project name the api should use to request an admin token.
+If blank, the admin user's default project will be used.
+This may be overridden by the adminProjectId setting.
 * adminToken - A valid admin user token if adminAuthMethod is token
 * timeToCacheToken - How long the Monasca API should cache the user's token before checking it again